Katabatic wind

 Not all downslope winds are katabatic.
 For instance, winds such as the föhn and chinook are rain shadow winds where air driven upslope on the windward side of a mountain range drops its moisture and descends leeward drier and warmer.
-Examples of true katabatic winds include the bora in the Adriatic, the Bohemian Wind or Böhmwind in the Ore Mountains, the Santa Ana in southern California, the piteraq winds of Greenland, and the oroshi in Japan.
-Another example is "the Barber", an enhanced katabatic wind that blows over the town of Greymouth in New Zealand when there is a southeast flow over the South Island.
-"The Barber" has a local reputation for its coldness.

-Theory

-A katabatic wind originates from radiational cooling of air atop a plateau, a mountain, glacier, or even a hill.
-Since the density of air is inversely proportional to temperature, the air will flow downwards, warming approximately adiabatically as it descends.
-The temperature of the air depends on the temperature in the source region and the amount of descent.
-In the case of the Santa Ana, for example, the wind can (but does not always) become hot by the time it reaches sea level.
-In Antarctica, by contrast, the wind is still intensely cold.

-The entire near-surface wind field over Antarctica is largely determined by the katabatic winds, particularly outside the summer season, except in coastal regions when storms may impose their own wind field.
+Mechanism

+A katabatic wind originates from the difference of density of two air masses located above a slope.
+This density difference usually comes from temperature difference, though humidity may also play a role.
+Schematically, katabatic winds can be divided into two types for which the mechanisms are slightly different: the katabatic winds due to radiative cooling (the most common) and the fall winds.

+In the first case, the slope surface cools down radiatively after sunset, which cools down the air near the slope.
+This cooler air layer then flows down in the valley.
+This type of katabatic is very often observed during the night in the mountains.
+The term katabatic actually often refer to this type of wind.

+In contrast, fall wind do not come from radiative cooling of the air, but rather from the advection of a relatively cold air mass to the top of a slope.
+This cold air mass can come from the arrival of a cold front (see Bora), or from the advection of cool marine air by a sea-breeze.

 Impacts

-Katabatic winds are most commonly found blowing out from the large and elevated ice sheets of Antarctica and Greenland.
+Katabatic winds are for example found blowing out from the large and elevated ice sheets of Antarctica and Greenland.
 The buildup of high density cold air over the ice sheets and the elevation of the ice sheets brings into play enormous gravitational energy.
 Where these winds are concentrated into restricted areas in the coastal valleys, the winds blow well over hurricane force, reaching around 160 kn.
 In Greenland these winds are called piteraq and are most intense whenever a low pressure area approaches the coast.

 In a few regions of continental Antarctica the snow is scoured away by the force of the katabatic winds, leading to "dry valleys" (or "Antarctic oases") such as the McMurdo Dry Valleys.
 Since the katabatic winds are descending, they tend to have a low relative humidity, which desiccates the region.
 Other regions may have a similar but lesser effect, leading to "blue ice" areas where the snow is removed and the surface ice sublimates, but is replenished by glacier flow from upstream.

 In the Fuegian Archipelago (Tierra del Fuego) in South America as well as in Alaska in North America, a wind known as a williwaw is a particular danger to harboring vessels.
 Williwaws originate in the snow and ice fields of the coastal mountains, and they can be faster than 120 kn.

 In California, strong katabatic wind events have been responsible for the explosive growth of many wildfires, including the 2018 Camp Fire and the 2020 North Complex.